Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular2/tutorials.socially.angular2.step_04.md

 By doing so, we tell TypeScript to create a System.js module with the file content inside.

 As a result, you'll be able to import `PartiesForm` in any other component as follows:

     import {PartiesForm} from 'client/parties-form/parties-form';

 By exporting and importing different modules, you create a modular structure of your app in ES6, which is similar to the modules in other script languages like Python.
-This is what makes programming in ES6 really awesome since application structure comes out always rigid and clear.
+This is what makes programming in ES6 really awesome since application structure comes out rigid and clear.

 Let's add a template for the new component.

-Add file `parties-form/parties-form.html` with the following form:
+Add a file `parties-form/parties-form.html` with the following form:

 {{> DiffBox tutorialName="meteor-angular2-socially" step="4.2"}}

-Now we can load new component on the page by placing the `<parties-form>` tag in the root template `app.html`:
+We can load the new `PartiesForm` component on the page by placing the `<parties-form>` tag in the root template `app.html`:

 {{> DiffBox tutorialName="meteor-angular2-socially" step="4.3"}}

-The next required step in Angular 2 is to link `PartiesForm` component and `Socially` root component together, which is done by adding `PartiesForm` class to the View annotation of the `Socially`, like this:
+There is one more required step in Angular 2 to load a component.
+The `Socially` component is not aware of child components unless you explicitly let it know what to look for.
+Add the `PartiesForm` class to the View annotation of the `Socially`, like this:

 {{> DiffBox tutorialName="meteor-angular2-socially" step="4.4"}}

 Here's a good example how to import and link custom components together:

-- the component class we want to use is imported
+- import the component class you want to use
 - we add it to the list of directives to use in the `View` annotation

-As soon as it's done, imported component's directive becomes available in the template.
+As soon as it's done, the imported component's directive becomes available in the template.

 # Angular 2 Forms

 Now let's get back to the form and make it functional.

 As you may know, two-way data binding is the default data exchange mechanism between components (controllers or directives) and views in Angular 1.
-In other words, if you bind an Angular 1 contoller's property to, say, a `<input>` element on some linked template, every change to the value of this input will update that property of the controller and vice versa.
+In other words, if you bind an Angular 1 contoller's property to, say, an `<input>` element on some linked template, every change to the value of this input will update that property of the controller and vice versa.

 In Angular 2, things have changed a bit.
-Two-way data binding is still available, but not already by default.
-We will take a close look at it in the 6th step.
+Two-way data binding is still available, but by default.
+We will take a close look at two-way binding during the 6th step of the tutorial.

-In this chapter, we are going to explore new way to bind a form input element to a component, which appeared in Angular 2.
+In this chapter, we are going to explore a new way to bind a form input element to a component in Angular 2.

-With the help of special form builder class, we can build a form model and then bind this model to input elements in the component's view.
+We can build a form model and then two-way bind this model to input elements in the component's view.
-Data binding between the form and its model is two-ways data binding.

 This way looks more transparent and allows tighter control over data exchange than binding to component properties directly.